qbic-pipelines/pipeline-docs/docs/markdown/pipelines/airrflow.md

 # BCRseq / TCRseq analysis

 To perform bulk amplicon BCRseq / TCRseq data analysis you can use the [nf-core/airrflow](https://nf-co.re/airrflow) pipeline.
-To perform single-cell BCRseq / TCRseq data analysis with data generated with the 10x genomics chromium (e.g. immune profiling libraries orr similar), you will have to run the [nf-core/scrnaseq](https://nf-co.re/scrnaseq) pipeline first running the `cellranger-multi` subworkflow.
+To perform single-cell BCRseq / TCRseq data analysis with data generated with the 10x genomics chromium (e.g. immune profiling libraries or similar), you will have to run the [nf-core/scrnaseq](https://nf-co.re/scrnaseq) pipeline first running the `cellranger-multi` subworkflow.
 Afterwards, you can use the [nf-core/airrflow](nf-co.re/airrflow) pipeline departing from the AIRR format tables provided as output by `cellranger multi` to perform downstream analysis.

 ## nf-core/airrflow pipeline